 Reporting periods run for approximately ten weeks each, but may vary by a few days based on holiday vacations.
-Student Report Cards are distributed to parents at Parent/Teacher Conferences held in November, but will be found on the Parent Portal for your child in February, April and June.
+Student Report Cards are distributed to parents at Parent/Teacher Conferences held in November, but will be found on the Parent Portal for your child in February, April, and June.

-These grade reports are standards-based report cards.
+K-6 report cards are standards-based report cards.
 A standards-based report card lists the most important skills students should learn in each subject at a particular grade level.
 In addition to letter grades, students receive marks that show how well they have mastered the skills.
-The marks might show whether the student is consistently beyond grade level expectations, meeting, showing progress but not meeting or showing little or no progress.
-Students usually get separate marks for effort and work habits.
+The marks might show whether the student is consistently beyond grade level expectations, meeting, showing progress but not meeting grade level expectation, or showing little or no progress.
+Students usually get separate marks for effort, behavior, and work habits.